 Yesterday our local CI/TPRS met for the very first time!
 It was a historic event and I was just tickled pink!
 We had 6 teachers representing 4 different schools and I’d say we’re off to a great start!
-I was inspired by the incredible Rita Barrett (whose first CI novel will be published very soon!
-Stay posted!) and the lovely ladies in Portland whose PLC hosted Comprehensible Cascadia this summer.
+I was inspired by the incredible Rita Barrett (who just published her first novel!) and the lovely ladies in Portland who hosted Comprehensible Cascadia this summer.
 Rita urged me to get the ball rolling to connect with and support local teachers who are teaching with Comprehensible Input in their classes.
 If you’re looking for a local CI/TPRS group, check out this list here….if there isn’t one, maybe YOU should put a group together!

 Anyway… at our first meeting, we had a pretty wide range of experience, some who have taught CI for years and others who are brand new and just dipping their toes in.
 I wanted to give them something, something to help them in their classes, something to refer to during their lessons, something to remind them of The.
 Most.
 Important.
 Things.
 To.
 Remember when delivering Comprehensible Input to your classes…and there are a lot of things to remember!
 So I made a list and pondered it and shaved it down and refined it and then consolidated it again and I finally came up with this:

 Print it out.
 Hang it up on bright paper.
 Use it during class to cue you as you’re doing your thing.
 Here are the 4 things, with just a bit more detail…